Synthetic Materials for Controlled Experimental Systems

 Goals

-- Create crystals purpose-built for electrochemical and energy experiments
+Develop crystalline materials optimized for electrochemical and energy system experiments